stevencombs/retrocombs.github.io/_posts/2020/2020-08-30-retrocombs-plus4-chapter4-getting-started.md

 ## Screen Windows

-The last concept in Chapter 4 is Screen Windows.
-The most interesting feature of Screen Windows is that they are mentioned once in the manual and never again.
+The last concept in Chapter 4 is screen windows.
+The most interesting feature of screen windows is that they are mentioned once in the manual and never again.
 I struggle to understand their usefulness, but they are pretty cool.

-An example is the best way to describe this feature that confines a specific area of the screen to use as a "worksapce."
-Use the steps below to create a Screen Window on the Commodore Plus/4:
+An example is the best way to describe this feature that confines a specific area of the screen to use as a "work space."
+Use the steps below to create a screen window on the Commodore Plus/4:

 1. Move cursor on the screen to top-left corner of the screen window to create.
 2. Press `⎋` + `T`.